jp-ojon/sogeti-ui-test-auto-jon/README.md

 2. npm run test:firefox     : run all tests for firefox browser only
 3. npm run test:webkit      : run all tests for webkit browser only
 4. npx run test:all         : run all tests across all browsers configured under playwright.config.ts -> projects

+## Congifuration
+Configuration can be changed under playwright.config.ts
+- headless                  : can either be true or false, true means browser would show up when tests are run
+- timeout                   : Global timeout for all tests
+- expect: timeout           : Timeout for expect() assertions
+- projects: use: viewport   : Screen size, adjust accordingly

 ## Recommendations
 - **Note:** It is not recommended to use npx run test:all and run all tests across all browsers in parallel.
 Please run test for chromium, firefox and webkit separately to avoid flakiness, inconsistent browser behaviours, insufficient resources to support the run, etc.